DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 2 - Asset Security.md

       * part of the tailoring process and refers to reviewing a list of baseline security and privacy controls and selecting only those controls that apply to the IT systems you're trying to protect.
       * in simple terms, scoping eliminates controls that are recommended in a baseline:
         >* Example: if a system doesn't allow any two people to log on to it simultaneously, there is no need to apply a concurrent session control
-* **Standards Selection**
-  * security controls should align and comply with external security standards to are appropriate for the organization
-  * typically define compulsory requirements for organizations
-    > * Example: PCI DSS defines requirements that business must follow to process major credit cars or similarly if the organization processes and collects personal data from EU citizens then they must abide by GDPR.
-  * organization's need to identify the standards that apply to them and ensure they comply with those standards
-  * if your organization does not need to legally comply with any specific standard, using a well-designed community standard is recommended.
 * **Data Protection Methods**
   * **_Encryption_**
     * See data states